-Stratus, the Stratus logo, Stratus ztC, and Stratus Cloud are registered trademarks, and the Stratus Technologies logo and Stratus 24 x 7 logo are trademarks of Stratus Technologies Ireland, Ltd.
+Stratus, the Stratus logo, everRun, and SplitSite are registered trademarks of Stratus Technologies Ireland, Ltd. The Stratus Technologies logo, the Stratus 24 x 7 logo, and Automated Uptime are trademarks of Stratus Technologies Ireland, Ltd.

 UNIX is a registered trademark of The Open Group in the United States and other countries.